gabrielmendes98/clean-arch-react/README.md

   - should show a welcome message with the name of the logged in user
 - employee registration
   - must contain the fields: name, salary, document (cpf/cnpj) and email
-  - the form must be validated only when it is sent
   - field error messages should appear below each field
   - when registering an employee, it should show a success message and reset all the fields